Postgraduate Diploma in Science in Advanced Medical Technologies

 What are the entry requirements?

-(b) A minimum PASS honours bachelor degree (Level 8) in a non-cognate discipline with considerable experience and/or ability evidenced by an RPL portfolio of prior experience and learning.
+(c) A minimum PASS Honours Bachelor Degree (Level 8) in a non-cognate discipline with considerable (3+ years) relevant experience and/or ability evidenced by an RPL portfolio of prior experience and learning.

-(c) Equivalent Qualifications.
-Applicants with equivalent qualifications on the European and International frameworks will also be considered.
+(d) Equivalent Qualifications: Applicants with equivalent qualifications on the European and International frameworks will also be considered.
 International students must evidence a proficiency in English language (IELTS 6.0).